Computational Cognitive Neuroscience

 Figure 3:

-Stimulation protocol to simulate temporal dynamics over a 200 ms theta cycle, where the first 100 ms represents the prediction, and the second 100 ms represents the outcome. a) Presynaptic activity was driven by direct electrical stimulation of axonal fibers at 25 or 50 Hz, while postsynaptic activity was driven by current clamping at a level that produced the corresponding level of postsynaptic spike rate (25 or 50 Hz). b) Sample trace of postsynaptic membrane potential recorded under patch clamp, under the 50 Hz stable stimulation conditions. c) The theta-cycle dynamics were repeated 10x with 400 ms spacing, to drive a larger overall synaptic plasticity effect. d) The predictions from the temporal-derivative learning rule are that LTP (positive delta-weight or dWt) should occur for positive derivatives (outcome – prediction > 0), and LTD (negative dWt) should occur for negative derivatives, while stable activity profiles should result in no net dWt.
-Note that the stable 50 Hz – 50 Hz case has the highest sustained level of activity, and yet we predict no weight change, while the two opposite-sign cases have the same overall activity level, and yet we predict different directions of weight change.
-Thus, these predictions are at a significant variance from standard Hebbian-like mechanisms based on total accumulated activity.
+Stimulation protocol to simulate temporal dynamics over a 200 ms theta cycle, where the first 100 ms represents the prediction, and the second 100 ms represents the outcome.
+A Presynaptic activity was driven by direct electrical stimulation of axonal fibers at 25 or 50 Hz, while postsynaptic activity was driven by current clamping at a level that produced the approximate corresponding level of postsynaptic spike rate during initial calibration for each slice (e.g., 120 and 350 pA).
+B Sample trace of postsynaptic membrane potential recorded under patch clamp, under the 50 Hz stable stimulation conditions.
+C The theta-cycle dynamics were repeated 10x with 400 ms spacing, to drive a larger overall synaptic plasticity effect.
+D The predictions from the temporal-derivative learning rule are that LTP (positive delta-weight or dWt) should occur for positive derivatives (outcome – prediction > 0), and LTD (negative dWt) should occur for negative derivatives, while stable activity profiles should result in no net dWt.
+Note that the stable 50 Hz case has the highest sustained activity level, and yet we predict no weight change, while the two opposite-sign cases have the same overall activity level, and yet we predict different dWt directions.
+These predictions are inconsistent with standard Hebbian-like mechanisms based on total accumulated activity.

 To test whether synaptic plasticity in the brain might be sensitive to the temporal derivative over a period of roughly 200 ms, we used a standard experimental preparation in mouse-brain slices that includes area CA1 and its afferent axonal fibers that originate in area CA3, which has been removed.
-Individual CA1 neurons were recorded and stimulated under patch clamp, while the axonal afferents were also stimulated, providing precise experimental control over the level of activity over time at the synaptic inputs to these CA1 neurons.
+Currents from individual CA1 neurons were recorded in whole-cell mode and postsynaptic neurons were stimulated using current injection, while the axonal afferents were also stimulated using bipolar electrodes, providing precise experimental control over the level of activity over time at the synaptic inputs to these CA1 neurons.
 We manipulated the level of activity in the synaptic inputs and the clamped postsynaptic CA1 neuron in a coordinated manner, across the two 100 ms halves of the 200 ms theta cycle (Figure 3).

-As shown in the figure, there is a 2x2 matrix of prediction (first half) vs. outcome (second half) activity levels, with all combinations of the 25 Hz and 50 Hz low and high activity levels.
+As shown in the figure, there is a 2x2 matrix of prediction (first half) vs. outcome (second half) activity levels, with all combinations of the presynaptic 25 Hz (low) and 50 Hz (high) activity levels coordinated with postsynaptic low and high depolarizations.
 The temporal-derivative algorithm predicts that a positive temporal change (i.e., outcome – prediction > 0) should result in LTP (long-term potentiation or a positive delta-weight (dWt) change), while a negative temporal change should result in LTD (negative dWt).
 Furthermore, any stable pattern of activity across the theta cycle should result in no net weight change (0 dWt).
 This is summarized in the following equation:

 Eq 1: Temporal derivative learning rule